escodebar/trainings/slides.md

 * Depending on your workflow, the development might be
   - chaotic (which is totally fine, think of eating)
   - organized
-* This liberty requires understanding Git
+* This liberty requires understanding Git tough
 * This liberty also allows to evolve your development workflow

 ---